-Located on an imposing hill over-looking the twin towns of San Ignacio and Santa Elena, Cahal Pech’s means “Place of Ticks” in the Yucatec Mayan Language a name given to the site in the 1050’s when the area was once used as pasture Land.
+A brief information on Cahal Pech.
+It is located on a beautiful hill top over-looking the twin towns of San Ignacio and Santa Elena.
+Cahal Pech meaning “Place of Ticks” in the Yucatec Maya Language, a name given to the site in the 1950’s, when the area was once used as pasture Land.
 Cahal Pech was first settled between 1200-1000BC and abandoned around 800-900AD.
 The site consists of 34 structures compacted in a small area, slightly more than 2 acres.
 The tallest temple is Structure A1 which stands 77 ft high.
 The site also contains two ball courts, eight plain and one carved stela, and one altar.
-The first to report on Cahal Pech was Linton Satterthwaite of the University Museum of Pennsylvania in the 1950’s.

 Level of Difficulty: Easy to Moderate